ENCCS/hpda-python/content/performance.rst

    # two temporary arrays will be created
    c = 2.0 * a - 4.5 * b

-   # four temporary arrays will be created due to unnecessary parenthesis
+   # four temporary arrays will be created, and from which two are due to unnecessary parenthesis
    c = (2.0 * a - 4.5 * b) + (numpy.sin(a) + numpy.cos(b))

    # solution